 - Medical expenses, are you claiming these?
 If you don’t have a health plan, or it doesn’t pay for all your medical, look into this.

 - Don’t wait until April to get your tax credit, if you are taking advantage of these tax credits and breaks, make sure you get paid up front, don’t let the government hold your money all year and then give it back to you at the end of the year, Pay Yourself Now!

-I’ll write some more about this topic, but remember you need to pay yourself first.
+I’ll write more about this topic, but remember you must pay yourself first.

 As a person with a disability, I have opened a RDSP for myself, opened a few for clients in a previous role with a Bank when they first came out and have talked to everyperson I can about the program and its benefits.
 If anyone has any questions send me an email email@example.com

 I would be happy to answer any questions I can.

 Why would you use an RRSP to save for a short term goal?
 That seems like an odd thing to do.